sim51/tank-browser/README.md

 ## TODO

- * Adding plugin discover graph (on double click => adding neighbours node)
+ * discover module : choice of edge direction ?
- * Adding plugin move node ?
+ * saving data into local storage ?
+ * export the generate graph as an embedded object ?
+ * adding documentation on how to setting it up
+ * adding example
+ *